hu-xiaonan/bucklingassembly-abaqus/README.md

 ### Substrate-included buckling assembly simulation

-This simulation approach incorporates the substrate directly into the model, offering a more realistic depiction of the assembly process.
-For such simulations, see [Substrate-included buckling assembly simulation](./with_substrate/README.md).
+This simulation incorporates the substrate directly into the model, offering a more realistic depiction of the assembly process.
+For details, see [Substrate-included buckling assembly simulation](./with_substrate/README.md).

 <img src="./with_substrate/assets/substrate_deformation.png" width="500">

 ### Buckling assembly with cohesive behavior

-This assembly method takes into account the cohesive behavior between the precursors and the substrate.
-For such simulations, see [Buckling assembly with cohesive behavior](./cohesive/README.md).
+This simulation takes into account the cohesive behavior between the precursors and the substrate.
+For details, see [Buckling assembly with cohesive behavior](./cohesive/README.md).

 <img src="./cohesive/assets/final.png" width="500">